GTK-lab/bash/_episodes/03-input.md

 read varname

-echo It\'s nice to meet you $varname
+echo "It's nice to meet you $varname"

 ```